Preparing For Baby's First Trip

 Haven't picked your trip yet?
 These locales are all set up for baby's first voyage.

-> Club Med has Baby Club Med programs at 17 different destinations worldwide, offering stage-specific child care for babies four months and older, plus special play areas, baby convenience rooms and lots of available gear for your room (ClubMed.com).
+> Club Med has Baby Club Med programs at 17 different destinations worldwide, offering stage-specific child care for babies four months and older, plus special play areas, baby convenience rooms and lots of available gear for your room.

-> Beaches resorts in Jamaica and Turks and Caicos offer Baby's First Vacation Kids Camp, which provides infant and toddler child care with certified nannies.
-Also, the resorts' Sesame Street at Beaches programs and Sesame Street Characters Breakfasts are all the rage with the diaper-wearing set.
+> Beaches resorts in Jamaica and Turks and Caicos offer a Kids Camp, which provides infant and toddler child care with certified nannies.
+Also, the resorts' Sesame Street at Beaches programs and Sesame Street Character Breakfasts are all the rage with the diaper-wearing set.

-> Four Seasons hotels are a favorite among baby bearers — the luxury chain spans six continents and supplies pint-size welcome amenities, tiny bathrobes, and baby baths, baby food, strollers, teddy bears and nightlights too!
+> Four Seasons hotels are a favorite among baby bearers—the luxury chain spans six continents and many locations supply pint-size welcome amenities like tiny bathrobes, baby baths, baby food, strollers, teddy bears and nightlights too!

 Dealing with flight frustrations